armory/documentation/_spinnaker/install_dinghy.md

   --github-endpoint "https://your-endpoint-here.com/api/v3"
 ```

 Set up webhooks at the organization level for Push events.
 You can do this by going to: https://github.com/organizations/your_org_here/settings/hooks.
 Set the `Payload URL` to: `https://<your-gate-url>/webhooks/git/github` and a content type of `application/json`.
 If your gate endpoint is protected by a firewall, you’ll need to configure your firewall to allow inbound webhooks from Github's IP addresses.
-You can find their IPs here: [](https://api.github.com/meta), you can read [github's docs here](https://help.github.com/articles/about-github-s-ip-addresses/).
+You can find their IPs here: [](https://api.github.com/meta), you can read [Github's docs here](https://help.github.com/articles/about-github-s-ip-addresses/).

 ### Bitbucket / Stash Example